keivinonline/100days-of-blockchain/README.md

 - gone through some basic methods for strings and objects
 - learning JSON parse, stringify for deep cloning
 - about 25% into Data Structures: Objects and  arrays in Eloquent Javascript ebook #Moralis

+# day 3
+- about 50% into Chapter 4: Data Stuctures: Objects and arrays in Eloquent JS
+- gone through Object methods and binding behaviors
+- gone through examples of classic JS vs modern JS loops (let X in object)